Define who can do what and where

-The platform provides dozens of out-of-the-box policies and supports the addition of project-specific or global policies as well.
+The platform provides dozens of out-of-the-box policies and supports the addition of custom project-specific or global policies as well.
 Policy rules are fully customizable and can assist in enforcing organizational rules within the database.

-Examples of rules you can set include: operations that are allowed/forbidden, naming and coding conventions, timing of production deployments, protection from data loss and many more.
+Examples of rules you can set include: operations that are allowed/forbidden, naming and coding conventions, the timing of production deployments, protection from data loss and many more.
 You can also select the type of notifications for policy breach attempts.

 Comply with federal and international regulations